mahesh46/Posts/README.md

 ## Posts_SwiftUi_combine

-Swiftui program with network call and error handling to show a list of posts or show netwoek error
+Swiftui program with network call and error handling to show a list of posts or show network error

 ## Test script added